Riding the Market Rollercoaster

 So, I’ll ride the roller coaster.
 The good news is that, like Flexo over at Consumerism Commentary, I’m dollar cost averaging all the way down.
 I’m happy to be buying a nice chunk of indexed funds every two weeks in this market.
 Since these investments are for the LONG term, I’ll just sit back and let the investing happen.

-Comment from Canadian Capitalist
+Canadian Capitalist says

 I doubt that you can consistently move to cash before a market downturn and move back to equities before it goes up.
 Better to stick with your current plan.